AstridHornBrorholt/N-player-Shield/Exported Figures/report.typ

 It is interesting to see whether training specific agents for each car in the fleet actually results in better performance, or if using the same policy for all cars gives a similar result.
 In fact it is better to train a specialized policy for each position in the fleet.

-In @non-specialized-5k, @non-specialized-10k and @non-specialized-20k,  the blue lines represent the results from @Learned-Performance.
+In  @non-specialized-20k,  the blue lines represent the results from @Learned-Performance.
 The teal(?) line is the corresponding setup evaluated using only the strategy of car1.

 #grid(columns:(1fr, 1fr),